 Figure 11.
-Nutria relative abundance ratings for 2016 nutria damaged sites.
+Nutria relative abundance ratings for 2017 nutria damaged sites.
+The 16 acres of No Nutria Sign Visible was Site 433 from 2016 that was completely recovered during the 2017 survey.

 Vegetative Damage Rating

 Vegetative damage was also evaluated at each site.
 A rating system was developed in order to quantify nutria vegetative damage.
 The vegetative damage rating (VDR) has five categories: (0) no vegetative damage, (1) minor vegetative damage, (2) moderate vegetative damage, (3) severe vegetative damage, (4) converted to open water (Figure 12.)